deruncie/BIT150_website/_drafts/lab-08.md

 ### MEGAhit

-To assemble the *E. coli* genome reads we have been working with, we will use **MEGAhit**, which is an ultra-fast short read assembly program that take a *De Bruijn Graph* approach.
+To assemble the *E. coli* genome reads we have been working with, we will use **MEGAhit**, which is an ultra-fast short read assembly program that takes a *De Bruijn Graph* approach.

 * The paper can be found [here](https://www.ncbi.nlm.nih.gov/pubmed/25609793)
 * [MEGAhit source code](https://github.com/voutcn/megahit)